Zod Guide

 tags: z.array(z.string()).optional(),

-We can now apply the Zod frontmatterSchema to your collection using the schema option in the collection utility:
+We can now apply the Zod frontmatterSchema to your Directory using the withSchema helper:

 import { z } from 'zod'